TollyH/pymaze/README.md

 # PyGame Maze

 A simple, grid-based maze game written in Python with PyGame.
+For the "3D" version, see the ["raycasting" branch](https://github.com/TollyH/pygame_maze/tree/raycasting).

 ## Installation